SNIP 28: Staking V2 proposal

 Motivation for commission increase feature

 The current commission structure allows the commission to only decrease.
 While sensible in the short term, this model has a risk of breaking whenever the cost of being a validator goes up.
-Examples of why the validating cost might increase significantly in the long term include increased usage (which will require the validators to use stronger hardware) or the requirement to produce proofs and not only produce blocks (which is also on our decentralization roadmap).
+Examples of why the validating cost might increase significantly in the long term include increased usage (which will require the validators to use stronger hardware) or the requirement to produce proofs and not only produce blocks (which is also on SN’s decentralization roadmap).
 When it becomes unprofitable to be a validator, the validator might exit the protocol entirely, automatically kicking all the users out of participating - which is extremely disruptive.

 Specification